chr4-cookbooks/osrm/README.md

 The following attribtues are supported:

     osrm_map_prepare 'europe' do
-      path        '/srv/my_map_data'  # use the same directory you used in osrm_map_download) profile     'car'               # profile to use (defaults to 'car') profile_dir '/srv/my_profiles'  # where to look for profiles (.lua files) command     'osrm-prepare'      # binary to use
+      path        '/srv/my_map_data'  # Use the same directory you used in osrm_map_download) profile     'car'               # Profile to use (defaults to 'car') profile_dir '/srv/my_profiles'  # Where to look for profiles (.lua files) command     'osrm-prepare'      # Binary to use
       user        'my_osrm_user'
-      cwd         '/srv/my_osrm'      # set working directory for osrm-prepare threads     5                   # how many threads to use (defaults to number of cpu cores) cleanup     false               # Do not cleanup .osrm and .osrm.restrictions after preparing end
+      cwd         '/srv/my_osrm'      # Set working directory for osrm-prepare threads     5                   # How many threads to use (defaults to number of cpu cores) cleanup     false               # Do not cleanup .osrm and .osrm.restrictions after preparing end